 For more information, see the preparative iframe integration example.

-Note: For best performance, ensure that you update to the latest version of the Rokt object before implementing the preparative iframe.
+For best performance, ensure that you update to the latest version of the Rokt Integration Launcher before implementing the preparative iframe.

 We continuously work to improve the performance of the Web SDK and optimize the experience for customers visiting your site.
-Using the latest version of the Rokt object ensures you can provide the best experience for your customers.
-Use the URL that points to the latest version of the Rokt Object, currently:
+Therefore, the Rokt Integration Launcher will always be pegged to the latest version to ensure the best experience for your customers.
+Use the URL that points to the latest version of the Rokt Integration Launcher, which is:

-Note: updating to the latest version of the Rokt Object results in load time improvements for some partners.
+Updating to the latest version of the Rokt Integration Launcher results in load time improvements for some partners.
 In previous versions of the Web SDK, two separate domains were used:

 Integrations based upon previous versions of the Web SDK require two domain resolutions (one for